EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds

 Since the double EPW sextic $\tilde{Y}_A^{\geq 1}$ is determined by the data $(V_6,A)$, one cannot distinguish the Gushel--Mukai threefolds by their associated double EPW sextics directly.

-\begin{definition} Two Gushel--Mukai threefolds are called \defi{period partner} when they admit isomorphic double EPW sextics.
-Two Gushel--Mukai threefolds are called \defi{period dual} when one associated double EPW sextics is the double dual EPW sextics for the other one. \end{definition}
+\begin{definition} Two Gushel--Mukai threefolds are called \defi{period partners} when they admit isomorphic polarized double EPW sextics.
+Two Gushel--Mukai threefolds are called \defi{period duals} when the double EPW sextic of one is the double dual EPW sextic of the other. \end{definition}